errorC003C004/Yet-Another-Music-Player/README.md

 * Stuff that most music players have
 * Theme Editing (must goto %APPDATA%\errorC003C004\Music Player\{preset}\preset.json to change theme)

-Known Issues (as of 5-1):
+Known Issues (as of 5-10):
-  * Translation is laggy and completely freeze the program until it finishes (audio still plays)
+  * Translation is laggy and completely freezes the program until it finishes (audio still plays)

 Photos as of 5-10: